Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Experiments

 \subsection{Tensor completion for the real-world data}

-In this subsection, we compare our PSTNN based TC method with the HaLRTC \cite{Liu2013PAMItensor} and the TNN based TC method \cite{zhang2017exact} on the real-world data, including the video data\footnote{\url{http://www.changedetection.net}}, the MRI data\footnote{\url{http://brainweb.bic.mni.mcgill.ca/brainweb/selection_normal.html}} and the multispectral image (MSI) data\footnote{\url{http://www1.cs.columbia.edu/CAVE/databases/multispectral}}.
+In this subsection, we conduct experiments on the real-world data, including three video data (``{\it pedestrian}''\footnote{\url{http://www.changedetection.net}}, ``{\it news}'', and ``{\it hall}''\footnote{\url{http://trace.kom.aau.dk/yuv/index.html}}), the MRI data\footnote{\url{http://brainweb.bic.mni.mcgill.ca/brainweb/selection_normal.html}} and the multispectral image (MSI) data\footnote{\url{http://www1.cs.columbia.edu/CAVE/databases/multispectral}}.
+The compared methods consist of HaLRTC \cite{Liu2013PAMItensor}, the TNN-based TC method \cite{zhang2017exact}, and our PSTNN-based TC method.
 The ratio of the missing entries is set as 80\%.
 Figure \ref{videoTC} exhibits one frame/band/slice of the completion results.
-From Figure \ref{videoTC}, we can conclude that results obtained our PSTNN based TC method is visually better than those by the HaLRTC and the TNN based TRPCA method.
+From Figure \ref{videoTC}, we can conclude that the visual quality of the results obtained by our PSTNN-based TC method is higher than those by HaLRTC and TNN.
 The quantitative comparisons are shown in Table \ref{video_comp}, our method obtained the best results with respect to PSNR and SSIM.
-The outstanding performance of the PSTNN method on varied real-world data validates the PSTNN is a more precise characteristic of the low-tubal rank structure.
+The outstanding performance of the PSTNN method on varied real-world data illustrates that the PSTNN is a more precise characterization of the low tubal multi-rank structure.